 The amount of scarring after a breast reduction procedure will depend on the type of breast reduction carried out and the size of the breasts to be reduced.
 Women who have very large and heavy breasts may require more extensive surgery to reduce the size of the breasts effectively.

-Breast reduction can also be carried out using liposuction, and this is known as liposuction breast reduction.
+Breast reduction can also be carried out using liposuction, which is known as liposuction breast reduction.
 This method of breast reduction is a minimally invasive technique which does not involve the traditional scars of breast reduction and is particularly suitable for older women who are not keen or may not be medically fit enough for a surgical breast reduction.
 Our patients are fortunate to have access to expert breast surgeons who perform the full range of breast reduction techniques, including the lollipop lift, the anchor lift and ‘scarless’ or scar-free breast reduction using liposuction.

 Are breast reduction scars permanent?